ts4z/barge-rulebook/src/preface.md

 Preface
 =======

-This rulebook codifies various poker games that may feature, or have been featured, at BARGE.
-It is a supplement for the host casino's rulebook and the TDA rules, not a replacement for them.
-We intend to capture the things that are unique to BARGE, but we also try to be a general (if sometimes informal) reference for poker games in general.
+We hope that this is a useful reference for BARGE folks and for anyone else.

-We hope that this is a useful reference for other folks.
 In particular, Tim started updating this rulebook because he can never remember the rules to [Archie](archie.md) and wanted to make it easier to look them up.

 ### Previous versions